TheCodingDojo/student_md_docs/CA-OC/project_resources.md

 ## Ideas

+- If you make something centered around helping people / communities, you may get free PR attention from the Dojo!
+We've had previous student's projects mentioned in news articles which is great to put on your resume!

 1. Environmentalism
    Do you have an idea that would help society live in a more sustainable way?
 Create a project that makes “going green” a reality.
 This can include, but is not limited to:
    Reducing or monitoring carbon emissions